matteoc99/laravel-preference/README.md

 'user.general'=> 'verified' // scoped & grouped middleware only for a specific model + enum ],
 ```
+> [!CAUTION]

-**known Issues**: without the web middleware, you won't have access to the user via the Auth facade
+> **known Issues**: without the web middleware, you won't have access to the user via the Auth facade
-since it's set by the middleware.
+> since it's set by the middleware.
 Looking into an alternative

 ## Security